Insights

 Among Fairfax County’s next steps are developing a sustainability master plan, changing future bond packages to enable net-zero cost funding, and selecting an upcoming project to be designed and built as a net-zero pilot.
 Perkins Eastman is working with the county on that first project: The modernization of Bren Mar Park Elementary School in Springfield, VA.
 “They’re testing the feasibility,” K-12 Practice Area Leader and Perkins Eastman Principal Sean O’Donnell says.
 “We will try to push net zero, leveraging everything we learned through the [Fairfax County] study.”

 In the meantime, the firm is forging ahead with several other net-zero renovation projects on the boards.
-They include Minnie Howard High School in Alexandria, VA; Tobin Montessori School in Cambridge, MA; and in Washington, DC, the School Without Walls at Francis Stevens and the Bard High School Early College DC.
+They include the Minnie Howard campus of Alexandria City High School in Alexandria, VA; Tobin Montessori School in Cambridge, MA; and in Washington, DC, the School Without Walls at Francis Stevens and the Bard High School Early College DC.